krisnova/nivenly.com/content/lib/2021-04-02-operating-system-interface.md

 ---

 _Preface: I will be typing this in proper (capitalized) English.
-Unlike the majority of my other work._
+Unlike the majority of my other work.
+A substantial portion of this is IP is accredited to the concepts proposed by Andrew Rynhard and his work with Talos Systems.
+(COSi)_

 ## Thesis

 Modern (circa 2021) UNIX based operating systems should be reimagined to support higher level workloads that are managed in a distributed environment, such as kubernetes.

+The first step in progress towards this goal, is defining an interface.

+The Distributed Operating System Interface (`DOSi`) hopes to achieve this.

 # Problem Statement